 Living communities in the Smokies are made up of many interacting parts: soils, plants, birds, mammals, invertebrates, microscopic organisms, water, and more.
-The Inventory and Monitoring (I & M) program has people from varied backgrounds who specialize in studying each of these individual parts.
+The Inventory and Monitoring (I & M) program employs people from varied backgrounds who specialize in studying each of these individual parts.
 Their specialized knowledge contributes to our understanding—and protection—of the ecosystem as a whole.
-Right now, I & M is leading a project to find, map, inventory, and monitor the park’s wetlands and associated communities.
+Currently, I & M staff are leading a project to locate, map, inventory, and monitor the park’s wetland communities.

 Why is it important to monitor wetlands in Great Smoky Mountains National Park?

 Here are the multiple steps and scientists involved in inventorying a wetland.
 Keep scrolling down--it's a long process!

 Mapping the park: It isn’t as easy as you may think to locate all of the park’s wetlands.
 We can’t see most of them on aerial photos, and it’s not feasible to find them by walking all of the park’s 500,000 rugged acres.
 Therefore, resource managers need a reliable map to predict where wetlands might be.
 Even then, some of the likely sites are so remote that it takes scientists at least two days to reach and explore them.

 Before anyone packs a bag or leaves the office, they consult maps created by the park’s GIS (Geographic Information System) specialist, Tom Colson.
 The maps show elevation and terrain (hilly, flat, or in between) slope, stream locations, and other factors that may assist in locating potential wetland sites.
 These maps can even include depressions in the ground and unique "signatures" that can be detected from aerial photographs.
 Once likely locations have been identified with these maps, they will have to be visited on foot.